mqcomplab/bblean/README.md

    The outputs are stored in directory such as `bb_run_outputs/504e40ef/`, where `504e40ef` is a unique identifier (use `--out-dir <dir>` for a different location).

+   To cluster in parallel mode, use `bb multiround ./file-or-dir` instead.
+If pointed to a directory with multiple `*.npy` files, files will be clustered in parallel and sub-trees will be merged iteratively in intermediate rounds.
+For more information:
+   `bb multiround --help`.
+In this case the outputs are written by default to `bb_multiround_outputs/<unique-id>/`. *Note that currently intermediate numpy files are saved but please do not rely on this, it may change in the near future.*

 3. **Inspect the log.** The CLI prints a run banner with the parameters used, memory usage (when available), and elapsed timings so you can track each job at a glance.